nilwes/bno055/README.md

-# BNO055 Toit Driver
+# BNO055

-A Toit driver for the Bosch BNO055 sensor.
+A Toit driver for the Bosch BNO055 absolute orientation sensor.

-The smart sensor BNO055 is a System in Package (SiP) solution that integrates a triaxial 14-bit accelerometer, an accurate close-loop triaxial 16-bit gyroscope, a triaxial geomagnetic sensor and a 32-bit microcontroller running the BSX3.0 FusionLib software.
-This smart sensor is significantly smaller than comparable solutions.
-By integrating sensors and sensor fusion in a single device, the BNO055 makes integration easy, avoids complex multivendor solutions and thus simplifies innovations, e.g. novel applications such as IoT hardware.
-The BNO055 is the perfect choice for AR, immersive gaming, personal health and fitness, indoor navigation and any other application requiring context awareness.
-It is ideally suited for demanding applications such as augmented reality, navigation, gaming, robotics, or industrial applications.
+The BNO055 is features an accelerometer, gyroscope, and a geomagnetic sensor.
+The sensor is packaged with an ARM Cortex-M0 based processor which digests all the data and provides easy-to-use quaternions, Euler angles or vectors.

 ## Usage